 As part of Nationwide, Allied offers an extensive selection of optional coverages and benefits to supplement your car insurance policy.
 For new-car drivers, Allied offers "good as new" coverage, sometimes called new car replacement.
 For up to three years after you buy a new vehicle, this coverage will pay for a completely new replacement vehicle if your car is totaled or stolen.

 Allied's loss of use coverage is also more flexible than many competitors.
-Rather than limiting you to renting a car, you can also use the funds to pay for alternative forms of transportation, such as ride-share or public transit.
+Rather than limiting you to renting a car, you can also use the funds to pay for alternative forms of transportation, such as ride-hailing services or public transit.

 Allied car insurance optional coverages